jld5650/Scheerer-Drawing-Lookup-/READMEFIRST.md

 with the satisfaction that I made a difference in a company's day to day operations.
 This was all done while I was still at college and while working at UPS.
 I was programming for about a year and a half at the end of my internship (near-end of 2015).

-Instructions
+Instructions <br>

 -Run the application <br>
--Click 'Preset'
+-Click 'Preset'<br>
--On the next form browse for the database inside the 'Drawing Lookup Test Folder' -Login using 'JorgeD', '1234'(capitalization matters) -On the next form click 'Sync Files'
+-On the next form browse for the database inside the 'Drawing Lookup Test Folder'<br>
+-Login using 'JorgeD', '1234'(capitalization matters)<br><br><br>
+-On the next form click 'Sync Files'<br>
--On the next form click 'Settings'
+-On the next form click 'Settings'<br>
 -On the next form and on each input field, browse or paste the file path for each  corresponding folder inside 'Drawing Lookup Test Folder'
-(eg. 'Sync Folder', 'Push Folder', 'Log Folder')
+(eg. 'Sync Folder', 'Push Folder', 'Log Folder')<br>

 **The Sync Folder is where the end user would user would manually move the files to be synced into the database.
 The Push Folder is where files are moved programatically after they are synced.
 The Log Folder creates a text file report of failures.
 If a filename does not meet the requirements
 (or a file exception) the file will stay in the sync folder.
 This works exceptionally well with large amounts of files**

--Accept the settings and click 'Start' in the previous form -In the folders you will see that many files were synced and some didn't meet file name requirements
+-Accept the settings and click 'Start' in the previous form<br>
+-In the folders you will see that many files were synced and some didn't meet file name requirements<br>

 ** File name requirements PARTNAME-PARTTYPE-DATE-REVISION